 - 1 Why Whitepapers Matter

-- 2 Key Sections to Focus On
+- 2 Key Sections to Analyze

 - 3 1.
 Executive Summary